davidwl/AppLaunchpad/docs/navigation-parameters-reference.md

 > **NOTE**: The **pageErrorHandler** only works if the [loading indicator](#loadingindicatorenabled) is not disabled.

 - **type**: object
-- **description**: gives you the possibility to handle a situation in which Luigi Client doesn't respond.
+- **description**: gives you the possibility to handle a situation in which AppLaunchpad Client doesn't respond.
 By default, it will redirect to the home page if nothing else is specified. **timeout** is required.
 - **default**: the parameter **defaults.pageErrorHandler** is not specified by default, and you can overwrite it using the **pageErrorHandler** value on a single node level.
 - **attributes**:
   - **timeout** amount of time after which redirection will take effect.
   - **viewUrl** specifies the location to redirect to on the micro frontend level (the main URL is not changed).
-  - **redirectPath** specifies the location to redirect to on the Luigi level (the main URL is changed).
+  - **redirectPath** specifies the location to redirect to on the AppLaunchpad level (the main URL is changed).
   - **errorFn** used to handle different scenarios other than redirection.
 - **since**: v1.0.1
 - **example**: